harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/stop-pipelines-using-opa.md

 ---
-title: Use governance policies and security scan results to stop pipelines automatically
+title: Use governance policies and security scan results to stop STO pipelines automatically
 description: How to create and apply governance policies to stop pipelines automatically based on detected severities
 sidebar_position: 220
 ---